Students

 Course Requirements

-Specific course requirements are determined based on the chosen Emphasis Area within the Ph.D. in Business Administration.
-The Ph.D. in Business Administration program has required courses in four areas: Business & Research Foundations, Emphasis Area Foundations, Research Methods, and Doctoral Courses.
-Electives in the program are included in Section V.
+Specific course requirements are determined based on the chosen Emphasis Area within the PhD in Business Administration.
+The program has required courses in four areas: Business & Research Foundations, Emphasis Area Foundations, Research Methods, and Doctoral Courses.
+Electives are included in the program.

-Students are required to take five Business & Research Foundations courses as advised by the emphasis area Ph.D.
-Coordinator.
-These five courses may be waived if students have completed the courses as part of an UMSL program or had equivalent graduate course work at an institution approved by the Graduate Business Programs Office and the emphasis area Ph.D.
-Coordinator.
+Students are required to take five Business & Research Foundations courses as advised by the emphasis area PhD Coordinator.
+These courses may be waived if students have completed equivalent graduate coursework at an approved institution.

 • MGMT 5600: Managing and Leading in Organizations